Sobeys: Foodland

 Sobeys operates the smaller grocery store Foodland chain, mainly in rural areas of Newfoundland and Labrador, Nova Scotia, New Brunswick and Ontario.
+In 2022, a flyer for the supermarket was criticized for featuring farm owners who allegedly mistreated migrant workers from Jamaica.
 Other smaller grocery stores are operated under the Tradition Markets banner in Quebec and the Food Town banner in Western Canada.

 Thrifty Foods

 Sobeys operates Thrifty Foods, a chain of 26 grocery stores with an online grocery service based in Victoria, British Columbia.

 FreshCo and Chalo FreshCo

 In 2010, Sobeys launched FreshCo, a discount banner.
 The pilot stores are rebranded Price Chopper outlets in Southern Ontario.
 FreshCo uses a franchise model and the stores are independently owned.